bartobri/base64-simple/README.md

 The base64simple_encode() function encodes the first **n** bytes of the character string pointed to by **s**.
 It returns a pointer to a null-terminated string containing the encoded result.
+A null poointer is returned if there is insufficient memory for the encoded string.

 `char *base64simple_decode(char *)`